perez987/OpenCore-and-UEFI-Secure-Boot/README.md

 Digitally sign ESL files:

 - PK signs with herself
->sign-efi-sig-list -k PK.key -c PK.pem PK PK.esl PK.auth\
+>sign-efi-sig-list -k PK.key -c PK.pem PK PK.esl PK.auth
-Timestamp is 2021-11-2 00:05:40\
-Authentication Payload size 887\
-Signature of size 1221\
-Signature at: 40

 - KEK is signed with PK
->sign-efi-sig-list -k PK.key -c PK.pem KEK KEK.esl KEK.auth\
+>sign-efi-sig-list -k PK.key -c PK.pem KEK KEK.esl KEK.auth
-Timestamp is 2021-11-2 00:05:47\
-Authentication Payload size 891\
-Signature of size 1221\
-Signature at: 40

 - the database is signed with KEK
->sign-efi-sig-list -k KEK.key -c KEK.pem db db.esl db.auth\
+>sign-efi-sig-list -k KEK.key -c KEK.pem db db.esl db.auth

-Timestamp is 2021-11-2 00:05:52\
-Authentication Payload size 4042\
-Signature of size 1224\
-Signature at: 40
+What to do with PK.auth, kek.auth, db.auth, ISK.key and ISK.pem?

-The .auth files (PK.auth, kek.auth and db.auth) will be used to integrate our signatures into the firmware.
-Copy these files to a folder outside Ubuntu so that they are accessible from Windows.
-The ISK.key and ISK.pem files will be used to sign OpenCore files.
+- .auth files (PK.auth, kek.auth and db.auth) will be used to integrate our signatures into the firmware.
+Copy these files to a folder outside Ubuntu so that they are accessible from Windows
+- ISK.key and ISK.pem files will be used to sign OpenCore files.

 ## 5. Signing OpenCore files